IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcapng.md

 TLV format), each of which contains an association between a network address and a name.
 An nrb_record_end MUST be added after the last Record, and MUST exist even if there are no other Records in the NRB.
-There are currently three possible types of records:
+There are currently five possible types of records:

 | Name | Type | Length |
 | nrb_record_end | 0x0000 | 0 |